mattburnett-repo/nestjs-api-template/README.md

 This repo is a scaffolded / boilerplate implementation of NestJS and supporting modules.

-It is a work-in-progress.

 The purpose of this repo is to provide a straight-forward way to quickly stand up a RESTful API NestJS app, without having to install / configure the many packages that are useful for an average project.

+An instance of this repo is hosted [here](https://nestjs-api-template.fly.dev/api), where it connects to a database hosted at another domain.

-This is not a turn-key API solution, but rather just a way to get started, quickly.
+This is a work-in-progress.

 Starting points for database connectivity, API endpoint generation, entity creation, data seeding, testing, authentication, etc. are available.

-Example code is provided in the `src/example` folder, which can be deleted once you are underway.
+Example code is provided in the `src/example` folder.

 ## Includes